mikefeldberg/cookbook/README.md

 ### Misc
 - Fix clickable area for delete recipe/comment confirmation (currently must click directly on text; no handler on containing element)
-- Add filter to comments section to allow users to see their "already rated" comment